George Szamuely: Biography

-Criminal charges

-Szamuely was arrested by the New York Police Department on October 5, 1999, for having 570 overdue library books from the New York University campus library, many of them rare or out of print, which he stored inside 29 bags in his apartment, and which he refused to return after repeated warnings.
-His fines ran up to $31,000, although this was allegedly the cost of replacing them.

 Political views

-Szamuely has been an ardent critic of the United States foreign policy, arguing that the reality is the diametric opposite of the lofty rhetoric.
+Szamuely has been an ardent critic of United States foreign policy, arguing that the reality is the diametric opposite of the lofty rhetoric.
 The professed humanitarian aspirations invariably lead to extremely non-humanitarian outcomes.
-His opposition to the state of Israel has allied him with paleoconservatism and libertarianism.

 He has been highly critical of the workings of the United Nations tribunals, in particular the International Criminal Tribunal for the Former Yugoslavia.
 He argues that the tribunal and human rights groups such as Human Rights Watch foster conflict rather than reconciliation and serve the interests of Western powers and those of their allies by targeting their opponents, while ignoring or minimizing their, often far more serious, crimes.
 He has expressed doubts as to whether the International Criminal Court would ever be willing or able to administer impartial justice.
 He has argued that Serbia's actions in Yugoslavia have been unfairly misinterpreted.

 Szamuely's history of NATO's intervention in the Balkans, Bombs for Peace: NATO's Humanitarian War on Yugoslavia, is published by Amsterdam University Press.
+Monthly Review writer Gregory Elich described the book as "a revealing and sharply argued analysis of Western intervention in the Balkan wars of the 1990s."